-The purpose of this analysis is to promote the implementation of section 6 of the collective agreement.
+The purpose of this consideration is to promote the implementation of the obligation to offer additional work and section 6 of the collective agreement.

 Section 6 Job release and working conditions Job release

 1. A shop steward shall be entitled to adequate job release for the purpose of discharging the duties of a shop steward.